godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Auxiliary Area: World Table, or the Round Table if your creed has 1 Oath, 1 Code, and 1 Duty tenets.
 ##### Thiefbound Tenets
 *Set Requirements:* Anonymous Benefactor patron; 3 Vow tenets; Mercantile Decree tenet.
-*Set Effect:* If Morale would decrease, Wealth decreases instead.
+*Set Effect:* When Morale increases, Wealth also increases by 1.
+The opposite is also true.
 **Vow of Poisoned Cups**
 Augments the Tavern Hall
 **Vow of Smuggled Gold**